The best irons for seniors offer several qualities including long-distance, increased swing speed, and the ability to control shots.

 - Featured Recommendations

-Things to Consider When Choosing the Best Golf Irons for Seniors
+- Buying Guide: How to Choose the Best Irons for Seniors

 TaylorMade Stealth HD Irons